IntelliTect/Coalesce/Coalesce2.0Changes.md

 * New attribute: [Controller].
 Place this attribute on your C# model classes to customize the generation of the API controllers.

+* Added extension method for IServiceProvider: services.AddCoalesce().
+This replaces the need for the required "ReflectionRepository.AddContext" call in Startup.cs.